Application components

 .

-Any layout or page within these packages can access the parameter as a FastAPI dependency by adding it to their function signature (e.g., id: int
+Any layout or page within these packages can access the path parameter as a FastAPI dependency by adding it to their function signature (e.g., id: int

 or user_id: str